Purpose

 Proposal review and presentation dates

-Submitted proposals must be accepted by the vice-chair for workforce enrichment or designee for review by the Ideas core team.
-For 2025, Ideas grant applications open August 1st, 2025 and proposals will be due by November 3rd, 2025, and awarded by December 2025 for a January start date of your project.
-Target start date January 2026.
+Submitted proposals must be accepted by the Center for IDEAS for review by the Ideas core team.
+For 2025, IDEAS grant applications open July 11th, 2025, and proposals will be due by September 1st, 2025, and awarded by December 2025 for a January start date of your project.

 Salary support of project leads, fellows, or residents; conference fees, presentation costs or travel; publication fees